SimonTheDeveloper/aws-webapp-template/README.md

 ---

-With these permissions and the trust relationship, your GitHub Actions workflow will be able to deploy infrastructure and push images as needed."
+With these permissions and the trust relationship, your GitHub Actions workflow will be able to deploy infrastructure and push images as needed.